New Berlin museum confronts fate of Germany's WWII refugees | DW | 20.06.2021

 In East Germany, displaced persons were called "resettlers" and initially received integration assistance.
 But from around 1950 onward, the subject of expulsion was virtually taboo in the GDR.

-The exhibition includes objects the refugees carried with them on their way to the West, such as this young girl's well-loved teddy bear
+The exhibition includes objects the refugees carried with them on their way to the West, such as this well-loved teddy bear

 The German Bundestag decided to establish a foundation devoted to the project in 2008, which was when Steinbach began to lose her influence.

-Still, she attended the symbolic groundbreaking ceremony for the exhibition alongside Chancellor Angela Merkel in 2013.
+Still, she attended the symbolic groundbreaking ceremony for the exhibition alongside Chancellor Merkel in 2013.

 Mayer said the center is particularly close to his heart as a grandson of Germans from the Sudeten area in the Czech Republic.
 He told DW that the memorial contributes to the "reconciliation of the Germans with themselves."
 The expellees now finally have a place, he said, "where their fate, which was shared by millions, is commemorated and the process of coming to terms with this last chapter of World War II is advanced."